Key insights

 Consistent reviews and revisions to these plans can help accurately pinpoint and address deficiencies in your response procedures.

-Artificial intelligence (AI) remains an unfamiliar frontier for many organizations.
-This technology is increasingly used across multiple sectors, providing convenience by refining exhaustive business operations traditionally handled by a human workforce.
+Artificial intelligence (AI) is increasingly used across multiple sectors, providing convenience by refining exhaustive business operations traditionally handled by a human workforce.

 However, this introduces a dependency on such technology for processing sensitive data.
-As industries become acquainted with the advantages of AI, adversaries are also discovering potential weaknesses in these systems and the influence they can impose.
+As industries learn the advantages of AI, adversaries are also discovering potential weaknesses in these systems and the influence they can impose.

-As business applications of AI are still being explored, the potential risks and benefits of this technology aren’t fully clear.
-However, it’s important to be prepared for the possible impacts of adversarial attacks on AI systems.
-Since there are no official regulations on AI yet, organizations using this emerging technology are operating in a relatively unregulated environment.
+It’s important to be prepared for the possible impacts of adversarial attacks on AI systems.
+But since there are no official regulations on AI yet, organizations using this emerging technology are operating in a relatively unregulated environment.

 Modern supply chains are complex and interconnected, involving many parties.
 This complexity increases the number of entry points for cyberattacks and makes it harder to secure the network.
 What due diligence is your organization performing to promote confidentiality, integrity, and availability throughout the entire supply chain process?